cujojs/cram/docs/options.md

 ## Manual configuration

 In some cases, cram.js may not properly infer your intentions.
-For advanced cases, you'll need fine-grained control over what cram.js does.
-For these situations, cram.js looks for a few other options on the command line.
+For advanced applications, you'll need fine-grained control over what cram.js does.
+For both of these situations, cram.js looks for a few other options on the command line.

 cram.js supports the following command-line arguments.
 In cases where these conflict with configuration options, the command-line arguments take precedence.